wp-plugins/redi-restaurant-reservation/readme.txt

 * Improved error handling during first registration
 * Added support for Email CC for reservation notifications
 * (+) Fixed cancel reservation with space in number
+* (+) Changed country from free form field to dropdown
+* (+) New variation is added to plugin, that displays all possible times for selected date

 = 14.0630 =
 * Limit maximum time before reservation